emacs-mirror/emacs/mps/readme.txt

 algorithms.

-If you want to do anything beyond these simple cases, use the MPS makefiles as described in section 5.2, "Building for developing the MPS".
+If you want to do anything beyond these simple cases, use the MPS build as described in section 5.2, "Building for developing the MPS".

 5.2.
 Building for developing the MPS

-If you're making modifications to the MPS itself, or want to build MPS libraries for linking, you should use the MPS makefiles.
+If you're making modifications to the MPS itself, or want to build MPS libraries for linking, you should use the MPS build.
+This uses makefiles or Xcode projects.

 For Unix-like platforms you will need the GNU Make tool.
 Some platforms (such as Linux) have GNU Make as their default make tool.
 For others